naiyerasif/site/data/posts/2021/2021-10-10-15-12-18-weaving-aspects-at-compile-time-with-aspectj.md

 ---
-title: 'Logging methods with AspectJ'
+title: 'Weaving aspects at compile-time with AspectJ'
-date: 2021-10-02 14:59:38
+date: 2021-10-10 15:12:18
-tags: ['aspectj', 'log', 'aop']
+tags: ['aspectj', 'aop', 'log']
 ---

-A year ago, I wrote an article on [how to log methods using AspectJ and Spring AOP](/blog/2020/09/13/logging-methods-with-aspectj-in-a-spring-application/).
-This post is a follow-up that shows you how to log methods using plain Java (without using Spring or any other framework).
+> This is a follow-up post for [Logging methods with AspectJ in a Spring application](/blog/2020/09/13/logging-methods-with-aspectj-in-a-spring-application/).

+[AspectJ](https://www.eclipse.org/aspectj/) manipulates Java bytecode at compile-time or load-time.
+The process is called _weaving_.
+Depending on when it is performed, it is called _compile-time_ or _load-time_ weaving.
+Using the same example discussed in [Logging methods with AspectJ in a Spring application](/blog/2020/09/13/logging-methods-with-aspectj-in-a-spring-application/) that uses Spring AOP, we'll discuss how to log methods using Java and AspectJ (without any framework).

 :::note Setup
 The code written for this post uses: